aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-2.rst

 .. image:: imgs-user-story2/fourth.jpg

+Once in the Lineage model, you see a lineage to which the entity belongs to.
+Where it is in the lineage, where it comes from and where it flows to.
+In this case we see that the entity **NL1-HR-001** is a source dataset that is used and processed in the organization.

-Once in the Lineage model, you click on the source to see the detail page.
+To get the details of each entity in the lineage model, click on the icon of the image to open the detail panel on the right hand side.

 .. image:: imgs-user-story2/fifth.jpg

-In this detail page you can find all the information about the data, and how it's being used.
+In this detail panel you can find all the information about the data, and how it's being used.

 Here is an overview of the elements on the detail page: